 Both Denia and Calpe are located in the coastal area of mainland Spain and the Mediterranean Sea.
-These places are on Costa Blanca stretch in Alicante and the distance between them is approximately 35 km.
+These places are on the Costa Blanca stretch in Alicante and the distance between them is approximately 35 km.

 Similar to Mallorca, these areas are amazingly set for bikers.
 These spots provide almost everything you need, whether you need servicing or replacement.

-You will encounter a range of terrains consisting of notable climbs and also flat lands.
+You will encounter a range of terrains consisting of notable climbs and also flatlands.
 While you are off the bike, you can explore long stretches of sandy beaches too.

 Note: Denia is a popular destination for pro cyclists and teams.
-We can mention teams such as BMC Racing, Astana, and Sunweb that have all spent their pre-season training at this area.
+We can mention teams such as BMC Racing, Astana, and Sunweb that have all spent their pre-season training in this area.
 If you are in the area, don’t forget to go to Cafe Cicilista.
 This place offers all types of refreshments that you need, plus three weekly rides where you could gain a little route planning inspiration.

 Located within the Alps and northern Italy is the Dolomites mountain range.
 Expanding over 300 square kilometers, you should know that you cannot explore all of the areas and you might just be able to choose one area.

-Our associates have tested the Alta Badia ski resort, where you can find out many bike-ready accommodations and hire shops to attend your needs.
+Our associates have tested the Alta Badia ski resort, where you can find out many bike-ready accommodations and hire shops to attend to your needs.
 We should say that the roads are rarely flat as you face going up and down.
 Climbs include Valparola, Falzarego, Sella, Passo Pordoi, and Campolongo.